-Senate Bill 15 aims to enhance protections and penalties for adults at risk, particularly in cases of sexual assault, physical abuse, and financial exploitation.
+Senate Bill 15 aims to enhance protections for adults at risk by increasing penalties for crimes committed against them, establishing new procedures for restraining orders, and allowing courts to freeze assets of defendants charged with financial exploitation.
 The bill reclassifies acts of sexual misconduct against adults at risk from a Class C felony to a Class B felony, regardless of the perpetrator's knowledge of the victim's status.
-It also extends the existing legal framework for freezing assets in financial exploitation cases to include adults at risk, allowing courts to preserve assets for potential restitution.
-Additionally, the bill aligns penalties for physical abuse of adults at risk with those currently in place for elder abuse, and it allows for increased prison sentences based on the victim's status as an adult at risk.
+Additionally, it extends existing penalties for physical abuse of elder persons to include adults at risk, and allows for increased prison terms based on the victim's status, irrespective of the defendant's awareness.

 Statutes affected: Bill Text: 343.12(7)(c)9j, 343.12, 813.12(5b), 813.12, 813.123(6g), 813.123, 813.125(5b), 813.125, 911.01(4)(c), 911.01, 939.623(title), 939.623, 939.623(2)(intro.), 939.623(3), 940.198(title), 940.198, 940.198(1)(b), 940.198(2)(a), 940.198(2)(b)